Western pond turtle: Predation and threat

+Young turtles are also eaten by domestic dogs, American black bears, California mountain kingsnakes, common kingsnakes, gopher snakes (Pituophis melanoleucus), yellow-bellied racers, largemouth bass, eastern spotted skunks, gray foxes, red foxes, common ravens and American crows.

 In the past the turtle was exploited as food by both indigenous peoples and American settlers.
 After the goldrush in California a large "fishery" emerged processing turtles from the San Francisco Bay Estuary into canned soup for markets East.

 Finally, this species is still threatened by humankind.
-Due to habitat destruction and modification, this species is currently listed as vulnerable on the IUCN Red List.
-It also faces significant competition from introduced invasive species, especially the Red-Eared Slider.
+Due to habitat destruction and modification, this species is currently listed as vulnerable on the IUCN Red List and by NatureServe.
+It also faces significant competition from introduced invasive species, especially the red-eared slider.
 With the removal of ponds, modification of sandy banks needed for egg laying, draining of wetlands, this species is now vulnerable.
 Efforts at reintroducing this turtle to its native range have met with limited success.

 Reproduction

 Sexually mature females of the western pond turtle produce 5–13 eggs per clutch.
 They deposit eggs either once or twice a year.
 They may travel some distance from water for egg-laying, moving as much as 0.8 km (1/2 mile) away from and up to 90 m above the nearest source of water, but most nests are within 90 m of water.
 The female usually leaves the water in the evening and may wander far before selecting a nest site, often in an open area of sand or hardpan that is facing southwards.
 The nest is flask-shaped with an opening of about 5 cm.
 Females spend considerable time covering up the nest with soil and adjacent low vegetation, making it difficult for a person to find unless it has been disturbed by a predator.